YubicoLabs/yed-self-service/README.md

 * [Material UI](https://mui.com/)
 * [AWS Amplify](https://aws.amazon.com/amplify/)
 * [Formik](https://formik.org/)
+    * [This tutorial](https://javascript.plainenglish.io/step-to-step-guide-on-building-a-checkout-form-in-react-5f28af1c1fdf) and [this repository](https://github.com/xiongemi/react-checkout-form) are good primers for how the Form and Order Flow were created for this site

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- GETTING STARTED -->
 ## Getting Started